Anyone who has tried to soothe their screaming baby in the middle of the night has most likely wondered whether their baby has colic.

-6. Try taking your baby for a walk in the stroller (see our Top 5 baby strollers here!) or a drive in the car.
+6. Try taking your baby for a walk in the stroller (see our Best Baby Strollers here!) or a drive in the car.
 Sometimes this helps soothe their cries.

 7. Give your baby a warm relaxing bath, rock them gently on a rocking chair, and otherwise try to create a peaceful soothing environment.

 8. Try giving your baby a gently tummy massage.
 There are some great baby massage oils out there to help calm your baby down and reduce friction.